Anmol-Singh-Jaggi/Recommend/with-DB/graphDB/setup_sample_graph/README.md

+ - Create a file `paths.sh` and copy the contents of `paths.sh.sample` into it
- - Change the neo4j path variable in `setup_graph.sh` accordingly
+ - Change the variables in `paths.sh` accordingly
  - cd to this folder
  - Execute `./setup_graph.sh` (**Note: This will delete your current graph.db**)